tylerbcrawford/Project-01/README.md

 ![Network Architecture Diagram](images/Network_Diagram.png)

 *The diagram illustrates the Azure Virtual Network, subnets, Jump Box, web servers, load balancer, and their interconnections.*

+## **Results and Findings**

+- **High Availability and Redundancy**: The implementation of an Azure Load Balancer alongside multiple web servers ensured continuous availability of the web application.
+Even during simulated failures, the load balancer successfully redirected traffic to healthy servers, demonstrating effective redundancy and failover capabilities.

+- **Enhanced Security Posture**: By employing Network Security Groups (NSGs) and a Jump Box, the network was secured against unauthorized access.
+The Jump Box acted as a secure gateway, limiting exposure of the virtual machines to the internet.
+NSGs enforced strict traffic rules, reducing the attack surface and protecting the infrastructure from potential threats.

+- **Automation and Efficiency**: Utilizing Ansible for automation streamlined the deployment and configuration processes.
+This approach minimized manual errors and ensured consistency across the environment, allowing for rapid scaling and easy replication of the infrastructure.

+- **Successful Security Testing**: Penetration testing and vulnerability assessments were conducted to evaluate the security of the setup.
+The tests confirmed that the implemented security measures effectively protected the infrastructure against common threats, validating the robustness of the security configurations.

+## **Conclusion and Reflections**

+This project was a comprehensive exercise in designing and deploying a secure, scalable, and highly available web application infrastructure on Microsoft Azure.
+It reinforced my understanding of cloud security principles and highlighted the critical role of automation in modern IT environments.
+Implementing robust security measures, such as Network Security Groups and a Jump Box, emphasized the necessity of defense-in-depth strategies.
+The experience also underscored the value of redundancy and load balancing in achieving high availability.
+Overall, this project enhanced my skills in cloud computing, network security, and automation, aligning well with the requirements of a cybersecurity professional.

+---